top of page

 Ōrākei Hub

-Michele has over 20 years teaching experience as both a classroom teacher and in a specialist role.
-With a passion for learning support, she has previously worked as a RTLB, Outreach Teacher to support students with complex needs in mainstream schools and more recently as SENCO in a large Auckland School.
+Michele has over 25 years teaching experience as both a classroom teacher and in specialist roles.
+With a passion for learning support, she has previously worked as an RTLB, Outreach Teacher to support students with complex needs in mainstream schools, and a SENCO.
 Her passion and experience include working with students with ASD, ADHD and other specific learning disabilities.
-She is a SPELD NZ teacher, having completed the Level 5 NZQA – approved Certificate Course in Specific Learning Disabilities in 2018.
+Michele is a trained IYT facilitator and BAS accessor.
+Having completed the Level 5 NZQA – approved Certificate Course in Specific Learning Disabilities in 2018, she is a trained SPELD teacher.
 Michele is experienced in creating individual profiles of cognitive and educational achievement strengths and weaknesses for her students to create individual teaching plans to target students’ needs and strengths.
-She is skilled in using multisensory approaches, use of Assistive Technology and strengths-based model.
-Michele is also a trained parent facilitator with the Parenting Place.
-Her other passions include wellbeing and anxiety, with an interest in Cognitive behaviour therapy techniques.
-Michele thrives working collaboratively and has experience working in multi-disciplinary settings supporting schools and families to provide positive outcomes for students.
-In her spare time, she enjoys travelling and spending time with her two beautiful children.
+She is skilled in using multisensory approaches, and the use of Assistive Technology.
+Michele is also a trained parent facilitator through the Parenting Place.
+Her other passions include wellbeing and anxiety, with an interest in cognitive behaviour therapy techniques.
+In her spare time, she enjoys travelling and spending time with her family.

 Cecilia is a primary-trained teacher whose journey began in South Auckland.
 She values whakawhanaunga - putting relationships with whānau, kaiako and mokopuna at the forefront of all she does.
 Her strengths include using strengths-based practices to ensure that the students’ cultural capital and knowledge are an asset to them.
 Cecilia has a heart for mokopuna whose achievement in learning and behaviour is not being fully realised.
 Her passion is to create barrier-free access to education for all learners, by building inclusive practice capabilities for teachers and schools.